Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 docker compose run nomad deposit

-The node will move the funds into encumbered accounts and uses them to execute user signals.
-Direct CEX transfers are best to ensure the smoothest onboarding process.
+The node will move the deposited funds into encumbered accounts and use them to execute user signals.

 Starting and updating the node